 The healthiest option by far is to ditch the kibble and find great brands of human grade canned food, freeze dried, or frozen raw food in natural pet food stores.
-Whiskers is very selective in the cat foods offered - and they sell two brands of dry food that are high in animal protein and no more than 10% carbohydrates.
+Whiskers is very selective in the cat foods offered - and they only sell one brand of dry food that is high in animal protein and has around 16% carbohydrates.

 Even if your budget will only allow you to offer several high quality meals per week it’s better than none at all.

 100 – 31% protein – 11% fat – 12% moisture – 6% ash =

 100 - 30% protein - 11% fat - 10% moisture - 6% ash =